Join our mailing list!

 Dine Like an Ottoman

 Meanwhile, the English-language daily Today’s Zaman has an interesting article about the first woman chef in Turkey to become officially certified to make Adana kebab.
-Turns out the Adana chamber of commerce is now actually training kebab makers in the proper way of making the city’s namesake kebab.
+Turns out the Adana Chamber of Commerce is now actually training kebab makers in the proper way of making the city’s namesake kebab.
 The article is here (recipe included).

 Related Posts with Thumbnails